mez/mez.github.com/_posts/2017-02-14-mainsqueeze-the-52-parameter-model-that-drives-in-the-udacity-simulator.md

 </div>

 ## Pros
-1. Can training on my Macbook air.
+1. Can train without a GPU.
 2. Enough to pass the challenge.
 3. Smaller model meant I could experiment with more variables and different models to gain better intuition.
 4. Learned that our current method of training with back prop is not efficient and that we can achieve a lot with a smaller network.